 Brands will only succeed by making hard choices and diversifying their distribution channels.
 This may mean the ending of old relationships, adapting to the new focus on digital, and engaging with brands that can be a one stop global distribution partner.
 Either way, in a world of disruption, get ready for some more.

-To find out what Pattern solutions could help your brand navigate the “new normal,” reach out to Pattern below to schedule a consultation of our services.
+To find out what Pattern solutions could help your brand navigate the “new normal,” reach out to Pattern to schedule a consultation of our services.